a crowd of tourists walking the nightlife streets of Pattaya City, Thailand

 purple coloured skies during a vibrant sunset in Pattaya City

-Don’t panic and understand it can happen to anyone, scammers and thieves perfect their craft to exploit the tourists.
+Don’t panic, and understand that it can happen to anyone.
+Scammers and thieves perfect their craft to exploit tourists.

 Call the Thai Tourist Police from your phone at 1155 and explain to them how you got scammed and see what can be done about it.

 Depending on the scale of the scam, they may be able to help.
-If it’s a small scam, you’ll most likely be out of luck!
+You’ll likely be out of luck if it’s a small scam!

 Remember to be on the lookout for these scams in Pattaya.
-If you’re in the middle of being scammed and realize it, be patient and politely but respectfully deny it and continue walking.
+If you’re in the middle of being scammed and realize it, be patient and polite but respectfully deny it and continue walking.

 Pattaya Tourist Police Station – Phone Number: +66 61 146 1155

-What scams to watch out for in Pattaya City?
+What scams should you watch out for in Pattaya City?

-There are a few scams in Pattaya City to be on the lookout for, but the most popular ones are the drunk bill scam, ping pong show scam, jetski/scooter scam, and pickpocketing.
+In Pattaya City, there are several scams to be aware of, with the most common ones being the drunk bill scam, ping pong show scam, jet ski/scooter scam, and pickpocketing.

 How can I avoid being scammed in Thailand?